Article

 Responsive eLearning design sounds like a good idea, since learners will use whatever devices they have to access their training.
 However, squeezing a web course to mobile, or mobile learning course to VR triggers some non-obvious design challenges.

-PublishXI LMS and its mobile UI eLearning approach
+Highpoint LMS and its card UI eLearning approach

 On the web, we control the interface with clicks and mouse scrolling.
 On mobile devices it’s not the case — the layout should allow one to finger-scroll, zoom, or pinch the screen.
 That’s why you can’t easily adapt desktop interfaces to mobile.